Our Services

 Several conditions can lead to pain when swallowing saliva on one side of the throat:

 If you experience persistent pain when swallowing, especially if it is severe, accompanied by other symptoms such as high fever, difficulty breathing, or swelling in the throat, it is important to seek medical attention.
+To help identify what might be causing your symptoms, you can start by taking a free AI symptom checker assessment to better understand your condition.
 A healthcare provider can perform a thorough evaluation, including a physical examination and possibly imaging studies, to determine the underlying cause and recommend appropriate treatment.

 (References)